kenshoo/Fallwizard/README.md

 ## Why not Spring Boot?

-Right up front, let us say that we love Spring Boot.
+Right up front, allow us say that we love Spring Boot.
 Remember, though, that Fallwizard (and Dropwizard) predate Spring Boot.

 So not only do we wish to keep supporting Fallwizard, we find that some things are still easier with dropwizard than Spring Boot:
 * Packaging into RPMs / DEBs